GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-ultragpu-8g/nccl-tests/README.md

 Contents:

-* `import_container.sh`: Uses enroot to create a squashfs container image.
 * `build-nccl-tests.sh`: A Slurm batch script for building the nccl-tests.
 * `run-nccl-tests.sh`: A Slurm batch script for running the nccl-tests `all_reduce_perf` benchmark.
+* `import_container.sh`: Uses enroot to create a squashfs container image.
+Added for reference only. enroot import happens within the `build-nccl-tests.sh`.

 # Running NCCL-Tests via Enroot/Pyxis